POL3099 : Power, Space & Protest in the Middle East (Inactive)

 - Teaching Location: Newcastle City Campus

 |Semester 2 Credit Value:||20|

-• To provide students with an applied understanding of the relationship between power, security and protest in the Middle East.
+• To develop an understanding of social movements and different forms of collective action in the Middle East.

 • To enable students to advance their critical analytical skills of contemporary scholarship on the Middle East.

 • Provide students with an opportunity to develop their independent research skills.

 Following the uprisings of 2011, a new era of political protest and participation was heralded in the Middle East.
 Recent events in the region, however, have demonstrated the resilience of authoritarian regimes and a resurgence of violent forms of repression.
 This module aims to explore the relationship between political mobilisation and repression in more detail.
 How do people mobilise?
 What forms of collective action can be observed?
 What are the opportunities and constraints facing activists?
 What tactics are used to advance political claims?
 How do policing strategies shape dynamics of contention?
 Do street protests work?
 Drawing on a range of contemporary case studies from around the region, it aims to answer these questions and explore the usefulness of key concepts within social movement theory and the study of contentious politics more generally in explaining contemporary patterns as well as future trends in political mobilisation and change in the Middle East.

 |Guided Independent Study||Independent study||1||164:00||164:00||N/A|